-In these cases, courts appear to have mischaracterized as derivative works, works that simply reference but do not reproduce the plaintiffs' copyrighted material.
+In these cases, courts appear to have mischaracterized as derivative works those that simply reference but do not reproduce the plaintiffs' copyrighted material.
 If we suspend disbelief and assume that, the work of the defendants in these cases was indeed substantially similar to that of the plaintiffs, and that the extent of that similarity was significantly more than was required for their analysis or criticism of the original, then the courts were correct to find in favor of the plaintiffs.
 The courts in Paramount and Castle Rock appear to have confused potential profit for protectable interest.
 The mere fact that the defendant was attempting to profit by catering to the significant public interest in Seinfeld and Star Trek does not establish any protectable similarity between books discussing the television programs and the programs themselves.

 Fair use has a significant structural role in copyright, relying on fair use to make up for erroneous decisions on whether there was presumptively actionable copying in the first place can only further distort and confuse fair use analysis.
 Fair use is structurally unique among all the limitations and exception to copyright rights, because it is both dynamic and contextual.
-The Structural role of fair use does not include playing catcher every time a judge misses the ball.
+The structural role of fair use does not include playing catcher every time a judge misses the ball.

-B. The Role Of Fair Use
+B. The Roles of Fair Use

 Given the 1976 Act's grant of expansive and pervasive copyright rights, fair use has a role to play in maintaining a constitutionally acceptable balance between copyright and freedom of speech.
 This role warrants brief description but is well understood.
 What is less recognized but equally important is fair use's structural role within copyright.
-The

-First Amendment provides that in part that Congress "shall make no law... abridging the freedom of speech."
-As a consequence, government restrictions on speech, such as laws against flag burning, 113 and private law actions that effect speech, such as libel, 114 are greatly restricted by the First Amendment.
+The First Amendment provides that in part that Congress "shall make no law... abridging the freedom of speech."
+As a consequence, government restrictions on speech, such as laws against flag burning, and private law actions that effect speech, such as libel, are greatly restricted by the First Amendment.
 Copyright is a federal law that restricts speech by creating an exclusive property right in original expression contained in a tangible medium, albeit for a limited time.
-The possibility that copyright has a harmful effect on freedom of speech has increased because of the expansion of copyright ownership as discussed in the previous section.
-Nonetheless, the Supreme Court has consistently held that copyright does not present a danger to freedom of speech because of the idea expression distinction and the fair use doctrine, copyright's "own speech-protective purposes and safeguards."
+The possibility that copyright ownership as discussed in the